ArtyIF/plugin.audio.rbb/README.md

 ## Install Guide
 1. Clone the repository
-2. Remove README.md (just in case)
-3. Put all the other files in an __UNCOMPRESSED__ zip file (can be done on Linux and macOS with `zip -0 -r plugin.zip *`, and on Windows compression ratio can be configured in [7-Zip](https://www.7-zip.org/))
+2. Put all the files in an **UNCOMPRESSED** zip file (can be done on Linux and macOS with `zip -0 -r plugin.zip *`, and on Windows compression ratio can be configured in [7-Zip](https://www.7-zip.org/))
-4. In Kodi, go to "Settings" -> "System" -> "Add-ons", enable "Unknown Sources" and agree to the warning
+3. In Kodi, go to "Settings" -> "System" -> "Add-ons", enable "Unknown Sources" and agree to the warning
-5. Go back to the "Settings" menu, then to "Add-ons" -> "Install from zip file" and choose the created zip file
+4. Go back to the "Settings" menu, then to "Add-ons" -> "Install from zip file" and choose the created zip file
-6. After installation, the add-on will be in "Music add-ons"
+5. After installation, the add-on will be in "Music add-ons"

 After the extension is ready enough, I will generate the zip files myself, as well as upload it to Kodi repositories.